Other products

 1 |

-No adverse effects were seen at up to ten times the recommended dose.
+No adverse events were seen at up to ten times the recommended dose.

 Florfenicol is a broad-spectrum antibiotic which is active against both Gram-positive and Gram-negative bacteria isolated from domestic animals.